tonstakers/tonstakers-sdk/README.md

 # Tonstakers SDK

-The Tonstakers SDK is a comprehensive tool designed for developers who wish to integrate staking functionalities within their applications on the TON blockchain.
-It simplifies the process of staking and unstaking operations, making it more accessible for developers to connect with the TON ecosystem.
+The Tonstakers SDK offers an advanced set of tools for developers aiming to incorporate staking functionalities into their applications on the TON blockchain.
+This updated version introduces a more extensive interaction with the TON ecosystem, including staking operations, balance inquiries, and much more, enhancing your application's capabilities.

 ## Features

-- Staking and unstaking operations
+- Simplified staking and unstaking operations, including options for maximum stake, instant unstake, and best rate unstake.
+- Retrieval of staked, available, TVL (Total Value Locked), and stakers count balances.
-- Balance retrieval for staked assets
+- Fetching current and historical APY (Annual Percentage Yield) for staked assets.
-- Optional API key configuration for enhanced access to the tonapi
+- Enhanced API key configuration for improved access limits to the tonapi.
+- Event-driven architecture for initialization and deinitialization notifications.

 ## Installation

-You can install the Tonstakers SDK either by using a package manager like npm or yarn, or directly in your HTML file via a `<script>` tag.
+Tonstakers SDK can be easily installed using npm or yarn, or integrated directly into your HTML pages.

 ### Using npm or yarn